 I’m getting a COVID-19 test – do I need to tell my workplace?
 My child is getting tested, should I tell their school?

-After having a COVID-19 test, you may need to self-isolate until you get your results.
+After having a COVID-19 test, you will need to isolate until you get your results.
 The same rule applies to children, too.
-This might mean you miss work or school, and it would be appropriate to tell your workplace or your child’s school that you’re absent because you have to self-isolate after a COVID-19 test.
+This might mean you miss work or school, and it would be appropriate to tell your workplace or your child’s school that you’re absent because you have to isolate after a COVID-19 test.

 If your test result is negative, you are not under a quarantine order and you/your child is well, you can return to work or your child can return to school.
 If you are still feeling sick, you should stay at home even if you have a negative test, so you don’t spread the germs that you do have.

 If your test result is positive, you will be advised to either isolate at home while you recover or be taken to hospital for treatment if necessary.
 As part of contact tracing, public health officials will contact people that you have been in close contact with, which will include people at your workplace, or for your child, people at their school.

 People around you, for example those you live with and people you have been in contact with, do not need to self-quarantine while you are waiting for your test results.

 When case numbers are low, does that mean we don’t need to do as many tests?